Civil Rights Act of 1866

-The Act was passed by Congress in 1866 and vetoed by United States President Andrew Johnson.
+The Act was passed by Congress in 1866 and vetoed by U.S. President Andrew Johnson.
 In April 1866, Congress again passed the bill to support the Thirteenth Amendment, and Johnson again vetoed it, but a two-thirds majority in each chamber overrode the veto to allow it to become law without presidential signature.

 John Bingham and other congressmen argued that Congress did not yet have sufficient constitutional power to enact this law.
 Following passage of the Fourteenth Amendment in 1868, Congress ratified the 1866 Act in 1870.